 How it will impact you as a small business owner?

-If you are a small business with less than 20 employees and using common software like XERO, MYOB or Quickbooks, you don’t need to worry since these software providers will have an additional feature which will enable you to report employees information directly to ATO.
+If you are a small business with less than 20 employees and using common software like XERO, MYOB, or Quickbooks, you don’t need to worry since these software providers will have an additional feature that will enable you to report employees’ information directly to ATO.

 Using Single Touch Payroll, you are no longer required to do year-end payment summaries and create electronic files or fill lengthy paperwork and submit payroll information to ATO.